The Origin of Clay-Pot tandoors

 The Evolution of the Tandoor: From Bread Baking to Grilling Delights

 Peshawari cooks threaded pieces of chicken, lamb, and vegetables onto long skewers and marinated them in spiced yogurt.
-They then grilled the skewered food inside the tandoor, allowing the high heat to cook the meat quickly while retaining its juices.
-The tandoor became famous for its ability to make meat juicy and tender, with a delicious charred exterior.
+They then grilled the skewered food inside the clay oven, allowing the high heat to cook the meat quickly while retaining its juices.
+It became famous for its ability to make meat juicy and tender, with a delicious charred exterior.

-The Versatility of the Tandoor: From Meats to Breads and More
+The Versatility of the Cooking Tandoor: From Meats to Breads and More

 Tandoori Chicken